adilhusain-s/setup-python/docs/advanced-usage.md

     - If `3.12.1` is installed for example, and `3.12.2` is released, expect `3.12.1` to be removed and replaced by `3.12.2` in the tool cache.
     - If the exact patch version doesn't matter to you, specifying just the major and minor versions will get you the latest preinstalled patch version.
 In the previous example, the version spec `3.12` will use the `3.12.2` Python version found in the cache.
     - Use `-dev` instead of a patch number (e.g., `3.14-dev`) to install the latest patch version release for a given minor version, *alpha and beta releases included*.
-- Downloadable Python versions from GitHub Releases ([actions/python-versions](https://github.com/actions/python-versions/releases)).
+Downloadable Python versions from GitHub Releases ([actions-runner-python-versions](https://github.com/adilhusain-s/actions-runner-python-versions/releases)).
-    - All available versions are listed in the [version-manifest.json](https://github.com/actions/python-versions/blob/main/versions-manifest.json) file.
+    - All available versions are listed in the [version-manifest.json](https://github.com/adilhusain-s/actions-runner-python-versions/blob/main/versions-manifest.json) file.
     - If there is a specific version of Python that is not available, you can open an issue here

->**Note:** Python versions used in this action are generated in the [python-versions](https://github.com/actions/python-versions) repository.
+>**Note:** Python versions used in this action are generated in the [actions-runner-python-versions](https://github.com/adilhusain-s/actions-runner-python-versions) repository.
 For macOS and Ubuntu images, python versions are built from the source code.
-For Windows, the python-versions repository uses installation executable.
-For more information please refer to the [python-versions](https://github.com/actions/python-versions) repository.
+For Windows, the actions-runner-python-versions repository uses installation executable.
+For more information please refer to the [actions-runner-python-versions](https://github.com/adilhusain-s/actions-runner-python-versions) repository.

 ### PyPy